April 20, 2023

 My web hosting recommendations:

 • WP Engine: the current hosting company I use for this site.
 It’s a little expensive starting at $20/month, but the support is outstanding.
 If you’re just starting out and not comfortable pointing your own domain DNS to a hosting environment yourself, this might be overkill.
+If you have no idea what I’m talking about, you’d probably be better served by Bluehost.

 • Namecheap: the company I use to buy and store my domain name (planetofthepaul.com).
 Note: if you use Bluehost you won’t need to buy your domain name and hosting at separate companies, it will all just live at Bluehost which keeps things simple.